Abhay-Chopra/sample-landing-page/README.md

 ## To Do's
 1) Add hamburger menu for header (for smaller viewports)

-## What I learnt
+## What I learned
-The main thing I learnt from building up this webpage is how to use flex box and pure CSS to be able to create a clean (holy-grail) design.
+The main thing I learned from building up this webpage is how to use flex box and pure CSS to be able to create a clean (holy-grail) design.